Michael Michai Kitbunchu: Episcopal career

 On 18 December 1972, Pope Paul VI appointed Kitbunchu the second Archbishop of Bangkok.
 He received his episcopal consecration on 3 June 1973 from Archbishop Joseph Khiamsun Nittayo, with Bishops Lawrence Thienchai Samanchit and Michel-Auguste–Marie Langer, MEP, serving as co-consecrators.
 He served as President of the Thai Episcopal Conference from 1979 to 1982, and again from 2000 to 2006.

 Pope John Paul II created him Cardinal-Priest of San Lorenzo in Panisperna in the consistory of 2 February 1983; he was the first cardinal from Thailand.
 Kitbunchu was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 He denied funeral Masses to drug traffickers, saying that such people "destroy society" and engage in "acts of indirect murder."
 He once expressed his opposition to abortion by saying, "Abortion is a great crime, because the one who should protect the child in her womb becomes the one who destroys the child."

 During the 2006 political crisis in his Thailand, Kitbunchu called for unity, saying, "All Thai people are patriotic and want the country to progress and develop on all fields, but now the political crisis has disturbed and worried the people."
 He also asked Thais to "correct what is wrong and forgive each other."

 Kitbunchu resigned from his position as Archbishop of Bangkok on 14 May 2009.
-At the time of his retirement, he was the oldest active head of an archdiocese in the Latin Rite.
+At the time of his retirement, he was the oldest active head of an archdiocese in the Latin Church.
 In addition to his native language, Central Thai (official and national) and his ethnic Chinese dialect of Teochew, he can also speak other languages such as Latin, English, Italian, French and Standard Mandarin.

+From the death of Roger Etchegaray in 2019, Kitbunchu and Alexandre do Nascimento were tied as the longest-tenured members of the College of Cardinals, both having been appointed in 1983.
+After do Nascimento's death on September 28, 2024, Kitbunchu became the sole longest-tenured member of the College.